 Do you have a clear idea of what the actual pressure that a wall in that area would be under?
 These are all things that need to be calculated before we start talking about the color of the bricks that we are going to be using and things of that nature.
 That is certainly not going to be something that will be important until later in the process.

 We do get plenty of calls from people who have had block walls built by other companies, and the wall just failed miserably.
 One of the first questions that we get is whether or not we can salvage the original structure.
 What is going to determine that answer is figuring out what caused the wall to fail in the first place.
 If we don’t have that down it’s going to be tough to make any decisions.
 If you see that your retaining wall is starting to break up you would probably do well to give us a call then.
 If you give us a call when the structure has basically collapsed the block wall repair options are going to be very limited.

 Proper Drains In Walls

 One of the most important components of the potential success of these walls is setting up drains that will allow any type of excess moisture to be able to flow through and not remain embedded in the walls or the soil.
-This is all part of the original design that has to be put in place to be able to build a wall that can remain upright.
-That is exactly what we want to do.
+This is all part of the original design that has to be put in place to be able to build a block wall that can remain upright.
+That is exactly what us at Slick Brick Masonry Gilbert wants to do.
 Build a wall that can remain upright!